-To get the most out of walking, you need the right walking shoes!
-Walking is a fantastic way to stay active and enjoy the outdoors.
-While it may not seem as intensive as activities like running or hiking, walking is a serious workout and can have a great deal of impact on your feet.
+Choosing the right pair of walking shoes leads to less foot pain, longer walks, and happier feet.
 The perfect pair of walking shoes for your unique feet will make walking more comfortable and prevent injuries.
+While it may not seem as intensive as activities like running or hiking, walking can be a serious workout and your feet bear the brunt of all of that impact.
 Whether you’re new to walking or have worn out your favorite walking shoes, you need to take care as you look for a new pair.

 What Is the Right Walking Shoe?

 - Walking shoes have support in the arch and more cushioning throughout the shoe.
 Running shoes, on the other hand, should have more support in the heel.